 Hello again, my friends.

 I’m another year older and, hopefully, another year wiser.
 As per usual, time has flown in the blink of an eye.
-I’m now wracking my brain trying to remember all the good and bad and wonderful and not-so-wonderful things that have happened in this latest revolution around the sun.
+I’m now trying to remember all the good, bad, and wonderful things that have happened in this last year.

-Although I can’t give a complete recap of my life (my memory has gotten so much worse this year), I can give a few solid updates for those of you who need a little sneak peak.
+Although I can’t give a complete recap of my life, I can give a few updates for those of you who need a sneak peak.

 Here’s What Happened